 Have you been toying with the idea of delaying kindergarten?
-Find out the Reasons I’m redshirting my child from Kindergarten and the reasons we’re delaying school for him.
+Find out Why I chose to Delay Kindergarten & went with redshirting my child.

 In a study published by researchers at the University of Virginia.
 They realized through research that since the late 1990s, teacher expectations for kindergartners have become measurably higher, with a heavier focus on reading and math; meanwhile, time spent on things like art, math, and simple playtime has decreased.
 They were surprised to see just how drastic the changes have been over a short period of time.
 This speaks to the pressures many children and in turn, parents are feeling when having their kids begin Kindergarten.

 Times have changed and so has school.